GRAINS-Corn mixed on continued liquidation, tight supply

 Wheat export sales totaled 461,300 tonnes, in line with analysts' forecasts of 200,000 to 750,000 tonnes.
 EXP/WHE

-(Reporting by Christopher Walljasper; Additional reporting by Colin Packham; Editing by Richard Chang)
+(Reporting by Christopher Walljasper in Chicago Additional reporting by Colin Packham in Sydney Editing by Matthew Lewis)

 ((Christopher.Walljasper@thomsonreuters.com; 1 630 269 3072; Reuters Messaging: christopher.walljasper.thomsonreuters.com@reuters.net))